Skip to content

 Focus cluster keeps the tightest semantic slice in view.
 Neighborhood keeps that cluster plus nearby connected clusters, so you keep local context without returning to the whole vault.

+Yes.
 The visible nodes are notes you can act on.
-Cluster structure helps you understand the area, but the graph is built around sources, not decorative abstractions.
+Cluster structure helps you understand the area, but the graph is built around sources rather than decorative abstractions.

 How do I get access to Smart Graph?